LedgerHQ/platform-app-test-exchange/README.md

 A Live App allowing to test and debug interactions between the [live-app-sdk](https://github.com/LedgerHQ/live-app-sdk) exchange related features and the nano [app-exchange](https://github.com/LedgerHQ/app-exchange).

+For more information about creating a Live App and integrate it in Ledger Live, head on to our [Developer portal](https://developers.ledger.com/docs/platform-app/introduction/).

 ## How it works

 The Live App generates and signs locally a protobuf payload, [expected by the nano app](https://github.com/LedgerHQ/app-exchange/blob/master/src/proto/protocol.proto), using a test partner config signed by a Ledger test key.
-For it to work with the nano exchange app, you will need to download a specific test version of the nano exchange app, either by selecting the provider n°7 in ledger live desktop under `Settings > Experimental features > Manager provider` or by [building and loading the nano app manually](https://developers.ledger.com/docs/nano-app/build/).
+For it to work with the nano exchange app, you will need to download a specific test version of the nano exchange app, using one of these techniques:

+- by selecting the provider n°7 in ledger live desktop under `Settings > Experimental features > Manager provider`
+- by [building and loading the nano app manually](https://developers.ledger.com/docs/nano-app/build/), with the `TEST_PUBLIC_KEY` flag if you want to use the provided `TEST_PRIVATE_KEY`

 <details>
   <summary>Video demo 🎥</summary>

 https://user-images.githubusercontent.com/9203826/149354415-84fb387c-4a68-4bea-af04-cd74b422f0ea.mp4

 </details>

----

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+## Getting started

 First, run the development server: